jaicdev/GoogleAppScripts/README.md

 ---

 ## **Disclaimer**
 These scripts are provided "as-is" without warranty of any kind.
 Use responsibly and ensure compliance with data privacy regulations.

----

-This combined and enhanced README ensures clarity and usability for both the `sendCertificates.gs` and `DocGeneration.gs` scripts, making it ready for open-source sharing on GitHub.